I called home from Michael’s, praying Mom would answer but prepared for the worst. Of course, Dad answered.

 “So, you don’t call yourself Teen Jesus.”

 “No. It was about Jace and how he inspired us.
 People thought I was calling myself Jesus.
 The man who attacked us thought I was being blasphemous and became really angry.
-I think he may have been drinking.”
+I think he had been drinking.”

 “So you were turning the other cheek by not pressing charges?”